TREES FOR HOPE

 • April 2005, investigative journey to Iran, Pupak and Alan Watson Featherstone to seek out allies in the field of earth restoration.
 Made numerous connections with environmentally concerned entities.

-The boundaries of the Wider Fertile Crescent are not yet defined.
-We are anticipating that with the engagement of people and communities from the map below, we will gain clarity of where the boundaries of our network will be.
+The boundaries of the Wider Fertile Crescent are not defined.
+We anticipate that with the engagement of people and communities from the map below, the boundaries of our network will be defined.

 Picture